pravinavisakan/lili/README.txt

 lili means "tiny" in [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona).

-Here, it means a tiny graphics project.
+Here, it means a tiny graphics project and/or framework.

-Currently spawns a window and OPENGL context with SDL.
-Includes a Makefile for building.
-To be used as to learn things, and as a base for other bigger things eventually.
+Current progress includes the beginnings of a camera class, able to process keyboard input and freely change the perspective on a scene.
+Check out the cube demo, which renders a simple cube with this enabled.